 I routinely get lost in thought on my walk to work and can’t remember a few blocks, but I still arrive safe and sound.
 Sometimes, having autopilot is useful.

-So while process is the automation of tactical decisions, in cases of extreme uncertainty where our strategic plan offers unclear or contradictory guidance, most tactical decisions should not be automated.
+But in cases of extreme uncertainty where our strategic plan offers unclear or contradictory guidance, most tactical decisions should not be automated.

 Innovation exists in a world of extreme uncertainty.